SystemsApproach/security/crypto.rst

 An *message authentication code* is a value, to be included in a transmitted message, that can be used to verify simultaneously the authenticity and the data integrity of a message.
 We will see later how such codes can be used in protocols.
-For now, we focus on the algorithms that produce authentication codes.
+For now, we focus on the algorithms that can generated and verify authentication codes.

 When data is stored or transmitted, it is routine to use error-detecting or error-correcting codes.
 These are pieces of